Olly REST API

 Step 1: Create a chat

-Create a chat the same way as in the wait-for-the-response flow.
+Create a chat the same way as described here.

 Step 2: Send a message (non-blocking)